bertkdowns/pyomo-replace/paper/paper.md

 Fundamentally, an EOM is simply a set of mathematical equations, optionally with an objective function [@biegler2010nonlinear].

+$$
+\begin{aligned}
+\min_{x} \quad & g(x) \\
+\text{s.t.} \quad
+& \{c_i(x) = 0 : i = 1,...,m\} \\
+& x \in X.
+\end{aligned}
+$$

 The main parts of these equations are:

-- *Constants:* Fixed numbers that do not change.
-- *Variables:* unknown values we solve the set of equations to find.
+- *Variables*:$x$ represents a set of real we do not know ahead of time, but solve the set of equations to find.
-- *Constraints:* equality or inequality equations that are used to implicitly define the value, or solution space of, the variables.
+- *Constraints:* equality equations that are used to implicitly define the value, or solution space of, the variables. $c_i$ represents a constraint expression that must equal zero for $x$ to be considered a valid solution
-- An *Objective Function*: a function that is defined in terms of the variables, returns a value to minimise or maximise within the space of valid solutions.
-In square models an objective function is not required.
+- An *Objective Function* $g(x)$: a function that is defined in terms of the variables, returns a value to minimise or maximise within the space of valid solutions.
+In square models, the goal is an exact solution so an objective function is not required, and we will disregard the objective function in most of this paper.

 ### Equation-oriented Modelling Frameworks

-Constants, variables, constraints, and objectives are fundamentally all that is required in a mathematical model.
+Variables, constraints, and objectives are fundamentally all that is required in a mathematical model.
 However, over time additional abstractions have been developed for easier programmatic creation and manipulation of models, borrowing from conventional software development data structures.

 Traditionally, EOMs were built in special-purpose languages, such as GAMS and AMPL.
 More recently they have moved to general-purpose programming languages, which have extra tooling available that allow you to build and initialise large EOMs programmatically [@jusevivcius2021experimental].
 Some of the main modern equation-oriented modelling tools include JuMP, built on Julia, and Pyomo, built on python.